 The Town Council holds an Annual Town Meeting between 1st March and the 1st June which is a forum for the public to come and question members on any matters relating to the work of the Town Council.

 Councils Four Year Plan

-The Council reviews its activities each year and discusses and agree’s new projects which would be benficial to the community.
+The Council reviews its activities each year and discusses and agrees new projects which would be beneficial to the community.
 These plans cover a rolling four year period and are monitored by the Council and its relevant committees.